Canceling an Alarm Monitoring Contract

 4. Ownership of Equipment: Who owns the equipment?
 Will the Alarm Company remove the equipment?
 If the monitoring agreement doesn’t stipulate who owns the equipment, you own it.

-If you don’t have an alarm agreement write to the Alarm Company and give them a thirty day notice of your wish to cancel their service.
-State in the letter that you will consider the cancellation accepted if you receive no written response by the end of the thirty days.
-Send your letter return receipt requested so that you have proof they received your correspondence.
-(Document all correspondence and actions you take).
 Ask them to put any explanations or clarifications in writing.
 If they indicate that you have a contract that requires more of you, have them send you a copy of that contract with an explanation of the requirements.
 Always write your letters in such a manner that if they fail to respond they are agreeing with your position.
 Also make sure that you always give them a deadline date for a response.

-If you feel you need assistance in communicating with your alarm company or alarm monitoring provider, feel free to give contact us for assistance.
+If you feel you need assistance in communicating with your alarm company or alarm monitoring provider, feel free to contact us for assistance.

 There is nothing to be gained by alienating your present alarm company, but as the customer you certainly have the right to question them and receive information that is pertinent to your alarm service and monitoring agreement.